discoproject/disco/doc/py/func.rst

 .. function:: netstr_reader(fd, size, fname)

-   A map reader for Disco's internal key-value format.
+   Reader for Disco's internal key-value format.
 This reader can be used to read results produced by map and reduce functions.

+.. function:: netstr_writer(fd, key, value, params)

+   Writer for Disco's internal key-value format.
+This reader is used to write results in map and reduce functions.

+.. function:: marshal_reader(fd, sze, fname)

+   A wrapper for :func:`netstr_reader` that uses Python's ``marshal`` module to serialize arbitrary Python objects to strings.

+.. function:: marshal_writer(fd, key, value, params)

+   A wrapper for :func:`netstr_writer` that uses Python's ``marshal`` module to deserialize strings to Python objects.

 .. function:: chain_reader(fd, sze, fname)